tamius-han/gimp-outline/README.md

 This feature is mildly useful if you're doing repetitive things, such as e.g. making a regular comic or something (especially if you're using multiple different outlines on different comic elements).
 If you're using a template file for your comic (with all layer groups pre-defined), you can put a "command block" into the layer name.
 When running extension in automatic mode, extension will do outlines according to what's in the command block.

+You can put an outline block both on single layer as well as a layer group, but there's few caveats.

 You can only use ***one*** command block for a single script.
 However, it should be safe to mix command blocks of multiple scripts.

 If script runs recursively inside a layer group, any nested layer group will be processed with the same parameters as the parent group.
 (Some commands are exception to the rule)